lagom/lagom/docs/manual/scala/gettingstarted/Installation.md

 * [Installing sbt](#sbt)
 * [Proxy setup](#Proxy-setup)

-When your environment is ready, follow the instructions for [[Creating and running Hello World|GettingStarted]].
+When your environment is ready, follow the instructions for [[Creating and running Hello World|IntroGetStarted]].

 ## JDK